ankitson/scala-lisp/README.md

-Scheme interpreter and repl
+Lisp interpreter and repl

 # todo next
-- see failing test - add lexical scoping
+- if with lazy evaluation